How to build a capsule wardrobe 2024 - according to style experts

 How many items should be in a capsule wardrobe?

-When it comes to numbers, there are no set rules and a capsule wardrobe can consist of anything from 10 pieces to 80.
+When it comes to numbers, there are no set rules, and a capsule wardrobe can consist of anything from 10 pieces to 80.
 If you're looking to create a minimalist capsule wardrobe you are more likely to select fewer pieces to keep a tighter edit.

 “The rule of owning just 40 pieces might work for some people, but maybe it’s 80 that works better for you - there’s no perfect number that everyone should be aiming for.
 Take your time with it and don’t feel pressure to do one big purge of clothing and start from scratch, it’s overwhelming and expensive,” explains Anna of The Anna Edit.

-Remember you may also wish to create several smaller capsule wardrobes to work for different seasons and occasions, for example, you may have a winter capsule wardrobe, a spring capsule wardrobe, a summer capsule wardrobe and a capsule wardrobe for autumn; you may also decide to have some pieces kept aside specifically for a capsule wardrobe for travel or borrow from other seasons accordingly.
-It's important to revisit your capsule wardrobe before the start of each season to make sure everything still works and is relevant for your lifestyle.
-Our tastes change as we get older too and an over 50s capsule wardrobe will likely look very different to a capsule closet of a 30 year old.
+You may also wish to create several smaller capsule wardrobes to work for different seasons and occasions, for example, you may have a winter capsule wardrobe, a spring capsule wardrobe, a summer capsule wardrobe and an autumn capsule wardrobe; you may also decide to have some pieces kept aside specifically for a capsule wardrobe for travel or borrow from other seasons accordingly.

 The items you need in your capsule wardrobe

-Your capsule wardrobe basics are the building blocks of your wardrobe.
-These are the pieces that underpin all the trend-led pieces you might inject within a season.
-They are the staple styles that hold your wardrobe together.
-Your building blocks might include an array of well-cut jeans, tailored pants, a sharp blazer, and the best leather jacket you can afford; alongside a failsafe evening dress and your party-ready jumpsuit.
-These are the items you might want to invest a little more in as you are likely to wear them on repeat and they're the pieces that always make you feel good.
-Items like a striped top will also work for a multitude of capsule wardrobes, including a French capsule wardrobe, so it's worth investing in a high quality piece.
+Your building blocks might include an array of well-cut jeans, tailored trousers and a sharp blazer, alongside a failsafe evening dress and your party-ready jumpsuit.
+These are the items you might want to invest a little more in as you are likely to wear them on repeat and they'll always make you feel good.

 When it comes to choosing the right tops for your capsule wardrobe many of these decisions will in large part be down to your particular body type and the silhouette of top that works best for you.